Read your ACA Penalty Letter Carefully and Respond Immediately

-The response to Letter 226J will be due by the response date shown on the letter, which generally will be 30 days from the date of Letter 226J.
-Letter 226J will also contain the name and contact information of a specific IRS employee that the ALE should contact if the ALE has questions about the letter.
+The response will be due by the response date shown on the letter, which is generally 30 days from the date of Letter 226J.
+Letter 226J will also contain the name and contact information of a specific IRS employee that the ALE should contact with questions about the letter.

 How do I respond?

-After reading through all of the information provided in your letter, you can either agree with the penalty, or disagree and provide any information to prove your claim.
+After reading through the information provided in your letter, you can agree with the penalty, or disagree and provide any information to prove your claim.

-If any of the information provided seems incorrect, the best thing to do is review copies of your 1094-C and 1095-C to confirm.
-You will need to provide changes to the IRS, which you can do by following the instructions in your letter by indicating changes on Form 14764.
+If any information provided seems incorrect, the best thing to do is review copies of your 1094-C and 1095-C. You will need to provide changes to the IRS, which you can do by following instructions in your letter, indicating changes on Form 14764.

 How Does an ALE Make a Penalty Payment?